nathangurfinkel/yulia-peacock-client/README.md

-# Yulia Peacock-Gurfinkel Landing Page
+# Yulia Peacock-Gurfinkel Landing Page Client

 The app is a landing page for a personal coach.